Paclitaxel-coated (percutaneous transluminal angioplasty) PTA balloon catheter

 Percutaneous transluminal angioplasty (PTA) for treating peripheral artery disease (PAD)

 Boston Scientific’s Ranger Drug-Coated Balloon (DCB) is a Paclitaxel-coated balloon catheter developed to perform percutaneous transluminal angioplasty (PTA) to treat peripheral artery disease (PAD) in the superficial femoral (SFA) and proximal popliteal (PPA) arteries.

-The affected limbs may require amputation in severe PAD cases.
+Affected limbs may require amputation in severe PAD cases.

-Ranger DCB includes proprietary TransPax coating technology formulated from Paclitaxel (PTx) and a citrate ester excipient.
-The coating technology ensures optimal drug transfer to the intended vessel’s tissue and ensures consistent, therapeutic dose of Paclitaxel.
+The Ranger DCB includes proprietary TransPax coating technology formulated from Paclitaxel (PTx) and a citrate ester excipient.
+The coating technology ensures optimal drug transfer to the intended vessel’s tissue and ensures a consistent, therapeutic dose of Paclitaxel.

 Designed with a low therapeutic dosage and proprietary coating, the device results in high primary patency rates and low systemic drug toxicity for patients.
 It is an important tool to treat lesions both above and below the knee.